 - Facial lacerations

 - Fractured facial bones (cheek, nose, or eye socket)

 Oral and maxillofacial surgeons go through intensive and specialized training during their education, enabling them to treat a wide range of dental and surgical problems.
-In addition to completing dental and medical school, Dr. Price had six years of comprehensive surgical training.
-He is an expert in correcting the functionality of the jaw, restoring facial aesthetics, and replacing damaged or missing teeth with dental implants.
+Our surgeons are specialists in correcting the functionality of the jaw, restoring facial aesthetics, and replacing damaged or missing teeth with dental implants.

 What causes facial trauma?